athulcd/athulcd.github.io/_pages/projects.markdown

 permalink: /projects/
 ---

+Some of my projects:

+- Generating Ship Designs with JAX

+- Comparing Classifier Models

+- Decision Making

-Some of my projects. [to be updated]
+[to be updated]